-(iii) Other financial liabilities
+(ii) Other financial liabilities

-The Company has the following non-derivative financial liabilities: accounts payable and accrued liabilities and exploration liabilities.
-Such financial liabilities are recognized initially at fair value net of any directly attributable transaction costs.
+Other financial liabilities are recognized initially at fair value net of any directly attributable transaction costs.
 Subsequent to initial recognition these financial liabilities are measured at amortized cost using the effective interest method.
+Other financial liabilities comprise accounts payable and accrued liabilities, exploration liabilities, interest payable and loans payable.